jnk0le/random/pipeline cycle test/README.md

 ### branching/cmp

-[]

 there is flag forwarding that can reduce branch misprediction penalty from 8 to 6 cycles (in case of subs + bne), instruction generating flags have to be placed at least 3 cycles before branch (there may be a window like in cm3 TBD)

-the "slippery condition" seems to not be related to branching (sums with extra cycles of branch misprediction when flags are not forwarded)
+the slippery condition seems to not be related to branch mispredictions (sums with misprediction cycles)

 TBD